pineunity/apmec/doc/source/user/vnffg_usage_guide.rst

 instantiating the forwarding graph using the same VNFFGD template.
 The value of a parameterized attribute can be specified like *{get_input foo}* in the TOSCA VNFFGD template.
-The corresponding param-file in the following YAML format can be provided in the vnffg-create command,
+The corresponding param-file in the following YAML format can be provided in the NANY-create command,

 .. code-block:: console